brettz9/db.js/README.md

 - *version* - The current version of the database to open.
 Should be an integer.
 You can start with `1`.
 You must increase the `version` if updating the schema or otherwise the `schema` property will have no effect.
+If the `schemaBuilder` property is used, `version` (if present) cannot be greater than the highest version built by `schemaBuilder`.

 - *server* - The name of this server.
 Any subsequent attempt to open a server with this name (and with the current version) will reuse the already opened connection (unless it has been closed).

 - *schema* - Expects an object, or, if a function is supplied, a schema object should be returned).
-A schema object optionally has store names as keys (these stores will be auto-created if not yet added and modified otherwise).
-The values of these schema objects should be objects, optionally with the property "key" and/or "indexes".
+A `schema` object optionally has store names as keys (these stores will be auto-created if not yet added and modified otherwise).
+The values of these store objects should be objects, optionally with the property "key" and/or "indexes".
 The "key" property, if present, should contain valid [createObjectStore](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase/createObjectStore) parameters (`keyPath` or `autoIncrement`).
 The "indexes" property should